coffee2code/linkify-text/readme.txt

 Tested up to: 4.9
 Stable tag: 1.8

-Automatically hyperlink words or phrases in your posts.
+Automatically add links to words or phrases in your posts.

 == Description ==